GabeScott/standard-works-vault/General Conference/1982 April - The Gospel—The Foundation for Our Career.md

 For some reason, we expect to hear, particularly in welfare sessions, some ominous great predictions of calamities to come.
 Instead, we hear quiet counsel on ordinary things which, if followed, will protect us in times of great calamity.

-It was Alma the prophet who said, “By small and simple things are great things brought to pass; and small means in many instances doth confound the wise.”
-(Alma 37:6.)
+It was Alma the prophet who said, “By small and simple things are great things brought to pass; and small means in many instances doth confound the wise.” ([[Alma 37.6|Alma 37:6]].)

 Now, all of this was to prepare you for the fact that the counsel I will give may seem ordinary, even trivial to some of you.
 But it will be consistent with the doctrines and principles announced by the First Presidency when the welfare program was first introduced:

-“Our primary purpose [is] to set up, in so far as it might be possible, a system under which the curse of idleness would be done away with, the evils of a dole abolished, and independence, industry, thrift and self-respect be once more established amongst our people.
+“Our primary purpose \[is\] to set up, in so far as it might be possible, a system under which the curse of idleness would be done away with, the evils of a dole abolished, and independence, industry, thrift and self-respect be once more established amongst our people.
 The aim of the Church is to help the people to help themselves.
 Work is to be re-enthroned as the ruling principle of the lives of our Church membership.”
 (In Conference Report, Oct.
 1936, p.
 3.)

 That emphasis, on self-reliance, suggests something about education.
 We cannot expect the Church to assume responsibility for the schooling of all of us.

-One of the questions most often asked of General Authorities as we travel usually begins in this way: “Why doesn’t the Church ... ?”
+One of the questions most often asked of General Authorities as we travel usually begins in this way: “Why doesn’t the Church … ?”
 And then there follows a description of some worthy project that would, if it should succeed, bring credit to the Church and benefit many people.

 For example, why doesn’t the Church establish schools to prepare members for financial security?